mrtgst/shellnote/README.md

 Easy note-taking on the command line.

-By default, shellnote will populate a textfile in your /home directory.
+By default, `shellnote` will populate a text file in your /home directory.
 If it exists, shellnote will load ~/.shellnoterc with your configurations.
-To see available configurations, copy the default .shellnoterc in this repo to ~/.shellnoterc and edit it.
+To see available configuration options, copy the default .shellnoterc in this repo to ~/.shellnoterc and edit it.

 ## Installation